How to Update MP3 ID3v2 Tags Using GroupDocs.Metadata in Java – A Comprehensive java mp3 tag editor Guide

 Prerequisites

-- Java Development Kit (JDK): Ensure JDK 8 or later is installed on your machine.
+- Java Development Kit (JDK): Version 8 or newer installed.

 Setting Up GroupDocs.Metadata for Java